tarantool/doc/doc/book/box/data_model.rst

 -   The system should be able to transfer data using both the new schema and the old one.

--   When data is being transferred to a new space, data access should take into account that the data might be in one space or another.
+-   When data is being transferred to a new space, data access should consider that the data might be in one space or another.

 -   Write requests must not interfere with the migration.